lyntechi/lyntechi/README.md

 Hi, I'm Lynda!
 I'm a software engineer who is passionate about making open-source more accessible, creating technology to make people happy and I also enjoy teaching web development to others looking to learn.

 - 🔭 I’m currently working on ...
-Drupal Front-End Development with React,js Integration
+Drupal Front-End Development with React.js Integration
 - 🌱 I’m currently learning ...PHP
 - 👯 I’m looking to collaborate on ...Drupal or React projects
 - 💬 Ask me about ...Anything